 - Series of 1923 through 1957.
 Multiple issues of silver certificates began in 1923 and consisted of only the $1 and $5 notes.
 The series of 1923 was the last silver certificate printed in large size.
 Silver certificates beginning with the series of 1928 were printed on the smaller size notes that we currently use on U.S. paper money.

 Early paper currency issued in the United States was not tightly controlled by the government.
 Many banks issued their own currencies, and fraud was rampant.
+A person with enough money could contract with a banknote company to produce banknotes with any name they so choose.
+Usually, these conmen chose remote towns on the other side of the country.
 Eventually, people did not trust paper currency and demanded silver or gold coins to complete financial transactions.

 For large transactions, gold and silver coins proved to be bulky and difficult to transport.
 Silver certificates, and later gold certificates, were created to restore trust in paper currency and facilitate larger financial transactions.
 Silver certificates circulated widely alongside other paper currency throughout the United States for years.
 These paper currencies included United States Notes, National Banknotes, Treasury Notes, and Federal Reserve Bank Notes.

 In the mid-1960s, the value of silver was increasing.
+However, was still possible to get a bag of 1,000 Morgan silver dollars at face value.
 Silver certificates could be redeemed at any rate Federal Reserve branch for an equivalent number of silver dollars.
 On March 25, 1964, the Secretary of the Treasury announced that silver certificates would no longer be redeemable for silver dollars.
 The act also provided that silver certificates could be exchanged for an equivalent dollar amount of silver bullion until June 24, 1968.
 After that time, silver certificates would only be considered legal tender for their face value.